pmem/pmdk/manpages/linux/v1.2/pmempool/pmempool-transform.1.md

 `pmempool transform /path/poolset_file_src /path/poolset_file_dst`

-adds a replica to the pool set.
+adds a replica to the poolset.
 All other replicas remain unchanged and the size of the pool remains 60M.

 ##### Example 2. #####